-on Volume

-n Baht)

-Tunnanting Accounting Period Accounting Period Nature of Opinions of

-Transaction Ended Ended Transaction/Necessity and Justification the Audit Committee

-December December and Caomicanon

-31, 2013 31, 2014

-Royalty Fee under

-the Concession

-Agreement

-Royalty fee paid under 139.80 135.42 Under the Concession Agreement, NN2 The Audit Committee was

-the Concession was required to pay the Royalty Fee of the opinion that the

-Agreement to the GOL at the specified rates:- execution of such transaction

-Trade accounts payable 77.62 79.45 - For the six months prior to IOD, was reasonable, as the

-no Royalty Fee was to be paid, execution of such

-and for two years thereafter, Agreement was made with

-until the COD (thirty months the governmental sector of

-(21/2 years)), 3.4 percent of the the Lao PDR, having clear

-gross operating revenue; pricing regulations and

-- First Period (from the COD until practices.

-the eighth anniversary of COD),

-3.4 percent of the gross operating

-revenue per year;

-- Second Period (from the start of

-the year following the First Royalty

-Period and ending six years

-thereafter), 3.5 percent of the

-gross operating revenue per year;

-- Third Period (from the start of the

-year following the Second Period

-and ending two years thereafter),

-7.5 percent of the gross operating

-revenue per year;

-- Fourth Period (from the start of the

-year following the Third Period and

-ending on the 25 th anniversary of

-the COD), 13.5 percent of the

-gross revenue per year.
+on Volume n Baht) Transaction Accounting Period Ended December 31, 2013 Accounting Period Ended December 31, 2014 Nature of Transaction/Necessity and Justification Opinions of the Audit Committee Royalty Fee under the Concession Agreement • Royalty fee paid under the Concession Agreement 139.80 135.42 Under the Concession Agreement, NN2 was required to pay the Royalty Fee to the GOL at the specified rates:- The Audit Committee was of the opinion that the execution of such transaction was reasonable, as the Trade accounts payable 77.62 79.45 - For the six months prior to IOD, no Royalty Fee was to be paid, and for two years thereafter, until the COD (thirty months (21⁄2 years)), 3.4 percent of the gross operating revenue; execution of such Agreement was made with the governmental sector of the Lao PDR, having clear pricing regulations and practices. - First Period (from the COD until the eighth anniversary of COD), 3.4 percent of the gross operating revenue per year; - Second Period (from the start of the year following the First Royalty Period and ending six years thereafter), 3.5 percent of the gross operating revenue per year; - Third Period (from the start of the year following the Second Period and ending two years thereafter), 7.5 percent of the gross operating revenue per year; - Fourth Period (from the start of the year following the Third Period and ending on the 25 th anniversary of the COD), 13.5 percent of the gross revenue per year.